Naked Raygun

 Naked Raygun is an American punk rock band that formed in Chicago in 1980.
 The band was active from 1980 to 1992, along with reunion shows in 1997, and since 2006.

+Naked Raygun have cited various bands as influences, including Buzzcocks, Wire, the Stranglers, the Damned, the Ruts, Killing Joke, Siouxsie and the Banshees, the Jam, and the Clash.

 History

 Initial run

 The band was formed in 1980 by Santiago Durango, Marko Pezzati and later Jeff Pezzati.
 Singer Jeff Pezzati was the sole constant member through multiple personnel changes.
 Members over time include drummers Bobby Strange, Jim Colao, and Eric Spicer; bassists Marko Pezzati, Pierre Kezdy, Camilo Gonzalez, Pete Mittler and Fritz Doreza; guitarists Santiago Durango, John Haggerty, and Bill Stephens; and keyboardist John Lundin.

 Durango and Jeff Pezzati were also members of Big Black.

 Post-Naked Raygun

 In 1989, John Haggerty left Naked Raygun to form Pegboy with his younger brother Joe (formerly of Bloodsport and The Effigies) and Steve Saylors and Larry Damore of the Bhopal Stiffs (Pierre Kezdy would later replace Steve Saylors).

 Jeff Pezzati is also the lead singer of The Bomb, which is a different and later band than the San Francisco group, known as "Bomb".